Shirakumo/lichat-tcp-client/README.md

 See the [Lichat protocol](https://shirakumo.org/projects/lichat-protocol) for more information on the available updates, their arguments, and their behaviour.

+## Mini Client
+You can also try a minimal sample client by calling ``mini-client``.
+The client is meant to illustrate simple use of the library, so make sure to check out its source file, ``mini.lisp``.

 ## Also See

 * [lichat-protocol](https://shirakumo.github.io/lichat-protocol) The Lichat protocol specification.